alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 In AWS Console, enter to AWS Amplify service and choose `Amplify Hosting`

-a) If you don't have any Amplify app, this screen appears and you have to click on <kbd>Get Started</kbd>
+a) If you don't have an Amplify app, this screen appears and you have to click on <kbd>Get Started</kbd>

 ![amplify1.1](amplify-1.1-new.png){:class="border"}